microsoft/botframework/README.md

 [62]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0

 ## Bot Framework Web Chat
 The Bot Framework [Web Chat][23] is a highly customizable web-based client chat control for Azure Bot Service that provides the ability for users to interact with your bot directly in a web page.
+Following enterprise customers asks, we put together a Web Chat sample for [single sign-on for enterprise apps using OAuth](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/19.a.single-sign-on-for-enterprise-apps#single-sign-on-demo-for-enterprise-apps-using-oauth).
+In this sample, we show how to authorize a user to access resources on an enterprise app with a bot.
+Two types of resources are used to demonstrate the interoperability of OAuth: Microsoft Graph and GitHub API.

 - [Stable release][24] | [Docs][25]  | [Samples][26]